Orthodontic Emergencies — Bethel Park, PA

 Fast Care When You Need It Most

 An orthodontic emergency can happen in the blink of an eye, leaving adults and children alike struggling with sudden oral pain and worry.
 Thankfully, Cartwright Orthodontics is here to help.
-Dr. Gary Cartwright always makes time for urgent cases as soon as he possibly can, and our friendly staff members can also provide assistance over the phone if you’re unable to reach our office right away.
+Dr. Cartwright and Dr. Palmer always make time for urgent cases as soon as they possibly can, and our friendly staff members can also provide assistance over the phone if you’re unable to reach our office right away.
 We have two locations in McMurray, PA and Bethel Park, PA – please contact the one closest to you when experiencing an orthodontic emergency.

 Why Choose Cartwright Orthodontics for Emergency Dental Care?